NetLogo/NW-Extension/README.md

 Compared to the current extension, this new version offers:

-- **Improved performance and functionality of existing features**: pathfinding primitives are now faster and allow taking edge weights into account.
+- **Improved functionality of existing features**: pathfinding primitives now allow taking edge weights into account.
 - **Centrality measures**: calculate the betweenness centrality, closeness centrality and eigenvector centrality of the nodes in your network.
 - **Clusterers**: find bicomponent and weak component clusters in your network.
 - **Clique finder**: find all maximal cliques or the biggest maximal clique in your network.